2013 Punggol East by-election: Aftermath

 The election was seen as another setback for the PAP following the formation of the 12th Parliament after the 2011 election, when the WP won Aljunied GRC.
 At the time, it appeared that public support for the PAP was waning.
-The WP made history with Lee Li Lian becoming the first female MP in post-independence Singapore to helm a SMC and the second female opposition MP after WP chairwoman Sylvia Lim.
+The WP made history with Lee Li Lian becoming the first female opposition MP in post-independence Singapore to helm a SMC and the second female opposition MP after WP chairwoman Sylvia Lim.
 It was also only the second instance of the PAP losing a parliamentary seat mid-term to the opposition, the first being in 1981 when the WP captured Anson.
 Lee was sworn in as MP a week later, on 4 February.

 Prime Minister Lee congratulated the WP on their victory and expressed respect for the voters' decision, noting that by-elections are often about choosing an MP rather than a government, and acknowledging that some voters may use them to support the opposition.
 He added that the government would focus on pressing national issues in Parliament, including the Population White Paper (PWP) and the annual Budget statement.
 Lee emphasised that the PAP was prepared for the long term, committed to delivering results, improving the lives of Singaporeans and presenting their performance for voters to assess in the next general election.
+Lee also added that he has intention to include Koh in the cabinet in the near future should he got elected in the next general election.
+In a press conference after the by-election, Deputy Prime Minister Teo Chee Hean thanked their voters and supporters and took their defeat graciously, reiterating that the loss was another example of a "by-election effect" and the results in the prior general election further emphasized on their causes for their defeat.
+Koh also told that he would continue to serve politics whenever he felt "appropriate and the best place".

-Similarly, WP chief Low Thia Khiang told the media that voters should not take the by-election result for granted and emphasised that the WP would continue to hold the government accountable while representing their constituents.
+Similarly, WP chief Low Thia Khiang told the media that voters should not take the by-election result for granted and emphasized that the WP would continue to hold the government accountable while representing their constituents.
+WP chair Sylvia Lim also respect the results with "gratitude and humility", while WP-elect Lee told that she will work hard for the trust as she begin her duties.